mrkkrp/markkarpov.com/megaparsec/switch-from-parsec-to-megaparsec.md

 -- if you parse a stream of characters import Text.Megaparsec.Char
--- if you parse a stream of bytes import Tetx.Megaparsec.Byte
+-- if you parse a stream of bytes import Text.Megaparsec.Byte
--- if you need to parse permutation phrases: import Text.Megaparsec.Perm
--- if you need to parse expressions: import Text.Megaparsec.Expr
--- for lexing of character streams import qualified Text.Megaparsec.Char.Lexer as L
+-- if you need to parse permutation phrases: import Control.Applicative.Permutations -- from parser-combinators -- if you need to parse expressions: import Control.Monad.Combinators.Expr -- from parser-combinators -- for lexing of character streams import qualified Text.Megaparsec.Char.Lexer as L
 -- for lexing of binary streams